Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - treatment of current officers and employees.

-In addition, the term sheet includes certain legal provisions, such as confidentiality and ‘no-shop’ provisions (ie, an agreed period during which the target may not solicit or respond to other offers to buy the company’s shares).
+In addition, the term sheet includes certain legal provisions, such as confidentiality and ‘no-shop’ provisions (ie, an agreed period during which the target may not solicit or respond to other offers to buy the company’s shares or assets).
 Such legal provisions – unlike the other provisions in the term sheet – are binding on the parties.

 Before negotiating the term sheet, a non-disclosure agreement is usually executed in order to prohibit the buyer from using any confidential information of the company which is provided to the buyer in the due diligence process.